 AC Breastfeeding Support Group

 A virtual breastfeeding support group hosted by Healthy Women, Healthy Families.
 Sessions are held Wednesdays from 3:30 to 4:30 pm via Zoom.
-Meetings are open to all women, regardless of location.
-Call 609-922-1136 or email email@example.com for details.
+Meetings are open to all breastfeeding individuals, regardless of location.
+Call/text 609-922-1136 or email email@example.com for the link.

-A virtual breastfeeding support group hosted by Camden Healthy Start.
+A virtual breastfeeding support group hosted by Healthy Women, Healthy Families.
 Sessions are held Wednesdays from 11:30 am - 1 pm via Zoom.
-Meetings are open to all women, regardless of location.
-Call 609-519-1524 or email firstname.lastname@example.org for details.
+Meetings are open to all breastfeeding individuals, regardless of location.
+Call/text 609-922-1136 or email firstname.lastname@example.org for the link.

 La Leche League International